ADITHYA-SANJEEVI/sepm_unikart/README.md

 - The frontend rewrites `/api/backend/*` to the backend base URL configured by `UNIKART_BACKEND_URL`.
 - The repo includes Supabase migrations and workflow scripts alongside the application code.

-## Suggested flow for contributors

-1. Configure local env files from the provided examples.
-2. Run backend and frontend in separate terminals.
-3. Apply Supabase migrations before testing data-dependent flows.
-4. Use the scripts in `scripts/` and `docs/runbook.md` for validation and debugging.

 ## Status

 This repository is an actively evolving MVP codebase for CampusMarket, with the product direction centered on trusted campus resale, structured discovery, and safety-aware local transactions.